Jayakumar044/Product-Management-Portal/README.md

 # Product Management System

 ## Project Overview
 The **Product Management System** is a web application designed to help users manage product inventory, track sales, and analyze profits.
 It provides a user-friendly interface for adding, updating, and deleting products, as well as visualizing sales data through charts.
-The system is built using **React** for the front end and utilizes **localStorage** for data persistence.

 ---